makrai/notes/qiu2003-pretrained-nlp-survey.md

   * ULMFiT consists of 3 phases:
     1. pre-training LM on general-domain data;
     1. fine-tuning LM on target data;
-    1. fine-tuning on the target task.
-ULMFiT also investigates some effective
+    1. fine-tuning on the target task
   * fine-tuning strategies including discriminative fine-tuning, slanted triangular learning rates, and gradual unfreezing
   * Since ULMFiT, fine-tuning has become the mainstream approach to adapt PTMs for the downstream tasks
 * very deep PTMs have shown their powerful ability in learning universal
   * OpenAI GPT (Generative Pre-training) [130] and
   * BERT (Bidirectional Encoder Representation from Transformer) [32]
 * Besides LM, an increasing number of self-supervised tasks (see Section 3.1) are proposed to make the PTMs capturing more knowledge form large scale text

-# 3 overview of PTMs and categorization of PTMs
+# 3 overview and categorization of PTMs

 * differences between PTMs are the usages of contextual encoders (2.2), pre-training tasks, and purposes